ramukima/falcor-vertx-web/README.md

 Under Development Note
 ======================
-Falcor vert.x integration is best done through the vert.x event bus (I am still working on it).
+<a href="https://github.com/Netflix/falcor">Falcor</a> <a href="http://vertx.io/">vert.x</a> integration is best done through the vert.x event bus (I am still working on it).
 Meanwhile, since there was a working example of falcor-express, I found it useful to have a falcor-vertx-web integration done directly.
 Once the integration with vert.x event bus is functional, that integration will be preferred over falcor-vertx-web.

 ## Usage